Sacred and Profane Love

-Two women with similar physiognomy are sitting on a carved antique Roman sarcophagus, located in the centre of the artwork.
+Two women with similar physiognomy are sitting on a carved antique Roman sarcophagus located in the artwork’s center.
 It looks like a fountain, decorated with bas-reliefs and modeled after the shape of a Roman sarcophagus.
-It is unclear how the water enters, although it seems to be a complex closed source through which a steady stream of water flows from a copper stream located between two women.
-Near the base there is an image of the carved coat of arms of Nicolio Aurelio.
+It is unclear how the water enters, although it seems to be a complex closed source through which a steady stream of water flows from a copper stream between two women.
+Near the base is an image of the carved coat of arms of Nicolio Aurelio.

-Between the two women is a little winged boy, who may be Cupid son and a companion of Venus.
+Between the two women is a little winged boy, who may be Cupid’s son and a companion of Venus.
 This child stares into the water, putting a playful hand in it.
-The woman on the left is richly dressed and her clothes are now commonly recognized as bride clothes, although in the past they were said to be typical of a courtesan.
-In her hair, she wears a myrtle, and a flower sacred to Venus, and a flower worn by the bride.
-On the contrary, the woman on the right is naked, with the exception of white cloth on the loins and a large red mantle, which is put on one shoulder.
-The nude figure sits on the ledge of the fountain and her hand rests on it.
-The other, holds a vessel in the air from which smoke comes out, which is most likely a lamp with olive oil held in the morning light.
+The woman on the left is richly dressed, and her clothes are now commonly recognized as bride clothes, although in the past, they were said to be typical of a courtesan.
+In her hair, she wears a myrtle, a flower sacred to Venus, and a flower worn by the bride.
+On the contrary, the woman on the right is naked, except for white cloth on the loins and a sizeable red mantle, which is put on one shoulder.
+The nude figure sits on the fountain’s ledge, and her hand rests on it.
+The other holds a vessel in the air from which smoke comes out, most likely a lamp with olive oil contained in the morning light.

-The dressed woman leans over a container with a lid, the invisible contents of which were described in various and original ways, despite the fact that it is impossible to see what is inside.
-In the 20th century, it was recognized that to some extent contrary to the first impression, if the artwork really represented figures along the line of Sacred and Profane Love, the dressed figure was “profane love” and therefore the naked was “sacred love”.
+The dressed woman leans over a container with a lid, the invisible contents described in various and original ways, although it is impossible to see what is inside.
+In the 20th century, it was recognized that to some extent, contrary to the first impression, if the artwork represented figures along the line of Sacred and Profane Love, the dressed figure was “profane love,” and therefore, the naked was “sacred love.”

 Carved scenes on the front side of the sarcophagus do not yet have a generally accepted perusal.
-Edgar Wind described them: “A man is being scourged, a woman dragged by the hair, and an unbridled horse is led away by the mane”.
+Edgar Wind described them: “A man is being scourged, a woman dragged by the hair, and an unbridled horse is led away by the mane.”
 The landscape on the left behind the dressed woman moves uphill toward what appears to be a castle or village surrounded by a defensive tower.
 In addition, there are two rabbits nearby.
-The landscape behind the nude is then pulled down to turn on the village with the church tower and the spire on the opposite side of the water.
-Two men on horses hunt with a hound, a hare is chasing a dog; a herd of sheep is fed by a shepherd; and a pair of lovers are in a hug.
+The landscape behind the nude is then pulled down to turn on the town with the church tower and the spire on the opposite side of the water.
+Two men on horses hunt with a hound, a hare is chasing a dog, a shepherd feeds a herd of sheep, and a pair of lovers are in a hug.

 Scholars have focused their attention on the difference between the two female figures.
 There is a sculptural precedent for this: Pliny recounts that Praxiteles carved two statues of Venus, one draped, the other nude.
-Despite the fact that they are similar, the two women represent the antithesis between, on the right, eternal values, and, on the left, temporal ones.
+Even though they are similar, the two women represent the antithesis between eternal values on the right and the left, temporal ones.

-Among the discussions on this topic, one of the hypothesis was that it could be a representation of Polia and Venere, the two female characters in Francesco Colonna’s Hypnerotomachia Poliphili, which is a illustrated romance published in 1499.
+Among the discussions on this topic, one of the hypotheses was that it could represent Polia and Venere, the two female characters in Francesco Colonna’s Hypnerotomachia Poliphili, an illustrated romance published in 1499.
 Other versions are a representation of love or an allegory of fecundity.

-Also, the hermetic subject of the artwork may be related to the Platonic philosophy that influenced the Renaissance art.
-Thus, it may allude to the Christian and pagan ideals of beauty, or the celestial and terrestrial ones.
-Following the Neo-Platonic doctrine, Cupid, mixing the water, which is a source of life, represents love as the intermediary between heaven and earth (Panofsky, 1939).
+Also, the occult subject of the artwork may be related to the Platonic philosophy that influenced Renaissance art.
+Thus, it may allude to the Christian and pagan ideals of beauty or the celestial and terrestrial.
+Following the Neo-Platonic doctrine, Cupid, mixing the water, a source of life, represents love as the intermediary between heaven and earth (Panofsky, 1939).